Industry

 We have retail and manufacturing operations under one HCM.
 Can you handle the configuration?

 Yes.
-Our specialty retail engagements regularly span retail and manufacturing operations under a single HCM.
-The configuration discipline is the same.
-Design the earning code structure, pay rules, and integration logic around what each operational mode actually needs, then validate against the operations team before go-live.
+Our specialty retail engagements regularly span retail and manufacturing operations under a single HCM, with workforce moving between operational modes without losing pay-rule fidelity.
+The configuration discipline is the same regardless of mode mix.
+We design the earning code structure, pay rules, and integration logic around what each operational mode actually needs: cost-coded labor for manufacturing, commission attribution for retail sales, service-appointment commission for salon, then validate against the operations team before go-live.
 Multi-mode operations are the rule, not the exception.
+The same architectural approach handles dual-operation retailers, retailers with embedded service workforces, and retailers running their own light-manufacturing or fulfillment-center operations alongside store fronts.

 Can you run a structured vendor selection for our HCM platform?